AuthenticExecution/examples/db-webserver/README.md

 ## Try it out

-The example here runs natively, i.e., `db` and `webserver` run as simple processes.
-Hence, SGX is not required, and the example can be ran from a common Linux machine.
+The example here runs an SGX application, i.e., `db` and `webserver` run as enclave.
+However, if you want to try it out on a linux machine without SGX, do the following steps:

+- In `descriptor.json`, replace the type of nodes and modules from `sgx` to `native`;
+- In `docker-compose.yml`, remove any devices and volumes from `node-sgx` and set `EM_SGX` to `false`.

 ```bash
 # deploy the application in detached mode